2020 Art Against Assault Tour

 About the Art Against Assault Tour

-For three years now, Art Against Assault has visited college campuses, universities, and local survivor organizations to discuss the importance of addressing sexual assault and domestic violence trauma through art.
+For five years now, Art Against Assault has visited college campuses, universities, and local survivor organizations to discuss the importance of addressing sexual assault and domestic violence trauma through art.

 We’ve made stops at the School of the Art Institute of Chicago, Maryland Institute College of the Art, Mills College, Rhode Island School of Design, Syracuse University, and more.
 We’ve raised thousands of dollars for sexual assault and domestic violence crisis survivor services.
 We’ve met face-to-face with student survivors, Title IX administrators, supportive faculty and staff, as well as representatives of rape crisis centers and other sexual assault survivor organizations to discuss how art can serve as a resource for healing while also raising the volume on sexual assault awareness.

-For #SAAM2019, we hope to visit even more campuses along our tour and find new student work to highlight in our gallery and upcoming sponsored programming!
+For #SAAM2020, we hope to visit even more campuses along our tour and find new student work to highlight in our gallery and upcoming programming!

 Bring Art Against Assault to Your Campus